owencz1998/Deezsounds/README.md

 #### :lady_beetle: Bugs
 - Lyrics are re-fetched from api each time the player is brought back.
 This is because the API does not include informations regarding the lyrics in the track model.
-- Queue screen is laggy.
-This seems to be because of how the images are loaded.

 #### :building_construction: Upcoming features
 - Turn the mod into a skin for the official refreezer app